Manage Your Grant

 To update or enroll in the New York State VendRep System, see the VendRep System Instructions available at Enroll in the VendRep System | Office of the New York State Comptroller

 NYSCA is no longer responding to audit inquiry requests to confirm the terms and payments of grant contracts.
-Information that may be helpful to your auditor is made available by New York State through the Grants Gateway portal contracts module, the SFS Vendor Portal and on the “Search NYSCA Grants” feature of the NYSCA website.
+Information that may be helpful to your auditor is made available by New York State through the SFS Vendor Portal and on the “Search NYSCA Grants” feature of the NYSCA website under "About."
 Auditors should only request that your organization contact NYSCA for information after specifically reviewing these public materials and identifying any differences between the organizational records and that of New York State.
 We respectfully ask your auditor not to send routine confirmation requests to us.